 Discussion

-Our large-scale multicentre study focused on management and outcomes of pleural infection reveals different approaches among centres and suggests that MT can play a crucial role, as it was significantly associated to a reduced probability of subsequent surgical referral compared to thoracentesis and chest tube placement.
-Moreover, patients undergoing MT as first procedure experienced a shorter LOS compared to those treated with chest tube insertion or upfront surgery.
+Our large-scale multicentre study focused on management and outcomes of pleural infection reveals different approaches among centres and suggests a potential crucial role of MT in this clinical scenario, as it was significantly associated to a reduced probability of subsequent surgical referral compared to thoracentesis and chest tube placement.
+Moreover, patients undergoing MT as first procedure experienced a shorter LOS compared to those treated with chest tube insertion or upfront surgery, though the low number in the latter subgroup is likely to influence the reliability of comparison.
 Similarly, a longer time to first intervention was associated with a longer LOS.
 On the other hand, type and timing of first procedure did not significantly impact 90-day mortality, although this study was not designed and powered to primarily investigate this outcome.
 Moreover, our data confirmed that age and RAPID score accurately predicted mortality .10,15 TUS findings at admission also played a significant role on clinical evolution and management, as patients with features suggestive of complicated effusion, such as loculations or septations, were more likely to require a surgical intervention and a longer hospital stay.
 Finally, the placement of a large-bore drain was associated to a 3-fold higher probability of subsequently undergoing surgery, surgery referral, after adjusting for RAPID score, number of comorbidities and age.
 However, in daily practice, clinicians might tend to place large-bore drains in patients with a more severe clinical scenario not captured by the adjusting variables, and, thus, with an independent baseline higher risk of requiring surgery or other further interventions.

 The crucial role of first procedure choice in determining the need for additional interventions has been well established.
 Wozniak et al.(19) analysed the risk of additional procedures and death depending on the first approach and they found that chest tube insertion was associated with a higher risk for further rescue procedures compared to VATS and thoracotomy.
 Furthermore, Nandeesh et al.(20) found that VATS was better than the conventional chest tube insertion in terms of hospital stay, mean duration of the chest tube in situ, mean cost of the treatment, complications and failure rate.